Wednesday, 10 February 2016

 − Wait a minute Nike.
 I have to open the main door.
 And it is now a quarter to seven."

-− "I would like to at least summarize you −I told him when he came back− what happened in the Basilica.
+− "I would like to at least summarize −I told him when he came back− what happened in the Basilica.
 Because it is true, Richard, that there we were, and in the surrounding area, for about two hours.
-But I won't have time and I will tell you the basic facts."
+But I won't have time and I will tell you only the basic facts."

-− "You can come here later."
+− "You may come here later."

 –“So clear is it already for you?"

 − "No, Richard –I laughed bitterly−, if fate has a contract with me, I am only fulfilling my part.
 If it depends on me, I've already decided.
-Now others have to fulfill theirs, on the Thuban and the Torn Hand −and noting that he was watching me and did not understand anything, I added−.
+Now others have to fulfill theirs, on the Thuban and the Torn Hand −and seeing that he was watching me and did not understand anything, I added−.
 Walter Hope saw me.
 I already have almost absolute certainty.
 And not when I was just begging.
-Luke and I were then looking for food in the garbage, we didn’t even eat; it was filled with rats.
-But at least let me tell you that long before it was a lady that came from the direction of Knights Bridge who deposited in my hand the first 20 budges of my new story.
+Luke and I were then looking for food in the garbage, which we didn’t even eat; it was filled with rats.
+But at least let me tell you that long before it was a lady that came from the direction of Knights Bridge who put in my hand the first 20 budges of my new story.
 I'll never forget her.
 Nor what happened next.
 Finally Luke called me my mate” −I said with pride and a broken voice.

 He nodded again, looking at me as if his face was wearing an "I already told you", and I was trying to explain how hunger had led me to propose to Luke that degradation, but previously he stopped me again because of the distribution of the money.